Skip to main content

 TEST SUITE: None

-Verify the installation by checking that all Traefik pods are running:
+Verify the installation by checking that all Traefik Pods are running:

 kubectl get pods -n traefik